 Type #1 — Handheld Thermal Cameras

 Handheld thermal cameras are similar to any other type of camera that you might use.
-You can hold them with one or two hands and take pictures or videos, depending on the camera size.
+Depending on the camera size, you can hold them with one or two hands and take pictures or videos.

 The handheld thermal camera is often the preferred choice for home inspectors because it is slightly more extensive and expensive than smartphone attachments and has more capabilities.